Rev. Dr. Martin Luther King Commemoration

 Ignite the Legacy Within: Rev. Dr. Martin Luther King Commemoration | Jan.
 15-18, 2024

-In January 2023, the Office of Diversity, Equity, and Inclusion (DEI) hosted the inaugural MLK Commemoration honoring Rev. Dr. Martin Luther King, Jr. Our collective vision for the MLK Commemoration is to provide our campus with intentional programming and dialogue that celebrates Rev. Dr. MLK Jr.’s timeless legacy and examine his teachings through various learning formats including lectures, workshops, exhibits and much more.
+Our collective vision for the MLK Commemoration is to provide our campus with intentional programming and dialogue that celebrates Rev. Dr. MLK Jr.’s timeless legacy and examine his teachings through various learning formats including lectures, workshops, exhibits and much more.
 We are excited to introduce our 2nd Annual MLK Commemoration with the theme- Ignite the Legacy Within, scheduled from Monday, January 15 to Thursday, January 18, 2024.
 All events are open to students, faculty, staff, and the greater community.
 Below is the schedule of programs with program descriptions and Zoom links for selected events.

 Sponsored by RTC Associated Student Government, RTC Library, and the Office of DEI.